 This restaurant is a cricket-themed pub and a part of the Strathcona Hotel.
 It was the perfect spot for a quiet, late lunch in between activities.
-I ordered the chicken strips and salad with a delicious plum sauce, and now wish I could pour that plum sauce on everything I eat.
+I ordered the chicken strips and salad with a delicious plum sauce.
+I wish I could pour that plum sauce on everything I eat in the future!

-The next time I’m in Victoria, I plan to do the following (and suggest these activities for those of you who have enough time to see it all!):
+The next time I’m in Victoria, I plan to do the following.
+I suggest these activities for those of you who have enough time to see it all!

 As a tea enthusiast, I would love to book an afternoon tea service at The Empress, located in the iconic Fairmont Hotel.
 The Empress offers its own special tea blends, as well as signature scones and pastries, and has been serving tea since 1908.

 When I told friends and family that I was visiting Victoria, nearly everyone who had been there suggested visiting Butchart Gardens.
 The trip would have required some planning in terms of transportation and we ultimately didn’t make it out there.
 However, those who have visited said there is nothing like it.
 With 900 plant varieties, the Sunken Garden, fountains and other sights to be seen, Butchart Gardens will be the perfect place to explore on a summer day.